AI Use Cases/Professional Services

 Revenue & Operational Impact

 The operational cost is severe.
-Firms waste 30-40% of marketing spend on channels that appear effective but don't correlate to actual client acquisition or engagement expansion.
+Some share of marketing spend goes to channels that look effective but never show up behind actual client acquisition or engagement expansion - and without attribution, no one can say which share.
 Proposal teams can't quickly identify which past engagements share similar buying patterns, forcing them to rebuild positioning from scratch.
 Managing directors lack visibility into which consultant relationships, industry expertise, or service lines actually generate repeatable revenue, so resource planning remains reactive rather than strategic.
 New business teams chase leads without understanding which earlier touchpoints - webinar attendance, whitepaper download, prior project success - predicted conversion likelihood.

 Why Generic Tools Fail